hobg0blin/web-production-2/week6/assignment.md

 - Check and make sure it uploaded to your GitHub page - it should be at {your github username}.github.io/week5/
 - Submit the link [here](https://docs.google.com/forms/d/e/1FAIpQLScJ_hzjToD08UX5Py2QP4t8VhiKaIAHZNn6dQVUQbSerfHgrA/viewform?usp=sf_link)

-### **Separately**: Once you’ve done some research and played with API calls, [email me](mailto:bb2357@hunter.cuny.edu) a short (~300 word) proposal for your midterm.
-Include the API you’re planning to use, what your app will do, any challenges/issues you might face, and how you plan to get there.
-Come to class next week ready to discuss your proposal.